 First, let’s review some basic concepts that you should know when playing with the bishop pair:

 Let’s now have a look at the bishop pair in two different positions.

-In order to develop a positional understanding it is necessary to go over the annotated GM chess game, and to think why certain moves were made.
-Only when you put yourself in the the player’s shoes you will be able to fully understand the problems he was facing in the game and your will be able to improve you own chess.
+In order to develop a positional understanding, it is necessary to go over the annotated GM chess game, and to think why certain moves were made.
+Only when you put yourself in the player’s shoes you will be able to fully understand the problems he was facing in the game and you will be able to improve your own chess.
 That’s exactly what you can do by studying our training course.